-- 13.1.16 Stage 2 aims to ensure that developments have done all they can to obtain an efficient supply of energy. - 13.1.17 Existing policy and research indicated that decentralised energy is likely to play an important part in minimising CO emissions from both existing and new development. - 13.1.18 Delivering a Low Carbon Camden Carbon Reduction Scenarios to 2050 provides a broad vision of how energy and transport provision might look in 2050, and sets out how challenging CO reductions targets could be achieved.
-The following conclusions are drawn in the report: - 1.
-Camden's existing target of a 60% reduction in CO2 emissions can be met through technological means in a financially viable way. - 2.
-Higher targets would rely on either alternative technologies and fuels becoming available or on significant behavioural change to reduce demand. - 3.
-The use of district heating and CHP technologies is essential to meet the necessary CO reduction targets. - 13.1.19 CHP is therefore highlighted as a key means for Camden to achieve its carbon reduction targets.
+- 13.1.16 Stage 2 aims to ensure that developments have done all they can to obtain an efficient supply of energy. - 13.1.17 Existing policy and research indicated that decentralised energy is likely to play an important part in minimising CO2 emissions from both existing and new development. - 13.1.18 Delivering a Low Carbon Camden Carbon Reduction Scenarios to 2050 provides a broad vision of how energy and transport provision might look in 2050, and sets out how challenging CO2 reductions targets could be achieved.
+The following conclusions are drawn in the report:

+1. Camden's existing target of a 60% reduction in CO2 emissions can be met through technological means in a financially viable way.

+2. Higher targets would rely on either alternative technologies and fuels becoming available or on significant behavioural change to reduce demand.

+3. The use of district heating and CHP technologies is essential to meet the necessary CO^2 reduction targets.

+- 13.1.19 CHP is therefore highlighted as a key means for Camden to achieve its carbon reduction targets.
 Informed by the study, Core Strategy Policy CS13 and supporting map 4 support the use of local energy networks, including specific support for the proposed Euston Road decentralised energy network. - 13.1.20 CPG3 states that Camden will expect developments to connect to an existing or planned decentralised energy network and use the heat unless developers can demonstrate it is not technically feasible or financially viable.
 If this is not possible they should consider in order: - installing a Combined (Cooling) Heat and Power Plant (CHP or CCHP) - providing a contribution for the expansion of decentralised energy networks - allowing sufficient space and adequate design for decentralised network to be installed in the future. - 13.1.21 The Euston Area Plan team has therefore commissioned a high level study to assess opportunities for decentralised energy in the study area including support for the proposed Euston Road decentralised energy network.
-The study indicates that the dense heat loads and mixed uses associated with the proposed redevelopment of the Euston Station area provide significant potential for a district heating network.
+A full technical and commercial analysis has not yet been undertaken, pending consultation on the Euston Area Plan.
+However, initial assessment work indicates that the dense heat loads associated with the proposed redevelopment of the Euston Station area represent significant potential for a district heating network.
 Figure 13.3 below shows a potential local heat network for the Euston area.
-The key findings and recommendations of the study are provided below.
+ARUP consultants have also provided the following representing key initial recommendations from the work completed to date: